ParkerKai/ParkerKai.github.io/_projects/2_ShorelineChange.md

 </div>

 These data both inform the current state of the coastline (you would be amazed at how little is know about what happens just offshore of your favorite beach), as well as for modelling.
-In terms of my work in this area, I support work as part of CoSMoS coast (mainly on the wave modelling side) which uses data assimilated shoreline models to predict future shorelines.
-You can imagine how important for community planning and adaptation having information on long term changes to the shoreline is.
+In terms of my work in this area, I support work as part of CoSMoS coast (mainly on the wave modelling side) which uses data assimilated shoreline models to predict future shorelines <a href="https://www.usgs.gov/centers/pcmsc/science/cosmos-coast"> Cosmos-Coast </a>.
+You can imagine how important it is for community planning and adaptation having information on long-term changes to the shoreline.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">